 Where to Eat in Elafonisi

-There are no good places to eat on the beach.
+In short, there are no good places to eat on the beach.
 There’s just one traditional tavern at the very entrance of the parking spot, and then two different beach bars and snack bars with an assortment of fresh drinks and beer, ice cream, coffees, and pies or sandwiches.

 It’s always safe to pack your own lunch, some fruit, and plenty of water.